-Joao Paulo Lima de Oliveira is a Brazilian racing driver who currently competes in the Japanese Super GT Series with Kondo Racing's Nissan GT-R. He's a regular Super GT competitor in GT500 class since 2006, scoring eight wins since then and finishing best as a vice-champion in 2015.
+Joao Paulo Lima de Oliveira is a Brazilian racing driver who currently competes in the GT300 class of the Japanese Super GT Series with Aston Martin.
+He was a regular Super GT competitor in GT500 class from 2006 to 2018, scoring eight wins and finishing best as a vice-champion in 2015.

 Parallel to his GT racing duties, De Oliveira competed in the Formula Nippon/Super Formula from 2006 to 2016, winning the championship in 2010 and finishing as a runner-up in 2014.